rebecavalverde/help-docs/docs/en/edu/activities.md

 Once your students are done, they can send their work in 1-click from the editor.

+You can get more information regarding the template assignment on [this page](/help/en/education/templates.html).

 #### Shared writing

 If you want to create a group activity with all the students working on the same piece in real-time.